flpm/oak/output/lists/in_english.md

   - '9780786966110'
 subtitle: Books in English
 ---
-I have 400 books in English in my bookshelf.
+I have 389 books in English in my personal library.

 ### Titles:
 - (paper) [101 Creative Problem Solving Techniques](/books/info/9781883629007) by James M. Higgins